Tue. Dec 3rd, 2024

 By Christianity News Daily

-Christianity News Daily publishes the latest breaking Christian world news, posts, & stories about Christianity today, headlines on the persecuted Church, and the gospel news of Jesus Christ!
-Christianity News Daily spearheads the enhancement of the great commission by spreading the true gospel of Jesus Christ to every corner of the earth.
+Christianity News Daily is committed to publishing the latest breaking Christian world news, posts, and stories, with a focus on the persecuted church and the gospel of Jesus Christ.
+Our mission is to ensure that the true gospel of Jesus Christ reaches every corner of the globe to fulfill Matthew 24:14 and the great commission.